tiagodeliberali/blog/docs/initial_tcp_server.md

 }
 ```

-Finally, we just clone ou Arc reference to send to the thread and change the signature of handle_connection to include it:
+Finally, we just clone the Arc reference to send to the thread and change the signature of handle_connection to include it:

 ```rust
 fn handle_connection(mut stream: TcpStream, queue: Arc<Mutex<VecDeque<String>>>) { ... }